dibertz/northgard-camera-move-plugin-for-godot/README.md

 If you have any questions or doubts comment in the description into below.

 1. <b>How to set up the parameters and settings?</b>
-<br>Into Godot editor double-click FileSystem > addons > rts_camera_move > "SampleScene.tscn" scene, script.
+<br>Into Godot editor double-click FileSystem > addons > rts_camera_move > "SampleScene.tscn".
 Now in the new window can going to SampleScene > TrackingCamera > Camera and here variables it can be changed.
 2. <b>What is size map clamped it?</b>
 <br>Higher values than the default value means a symmetric larger map.
 It should keep the same dimensions on both sides to avoid clamping critical errors.
 3. <b>How to does put my 3D character model without watch for the ugly cube?</b>